damianhakert/damianhakert.github.io/source/_posts/2015-02-22-gitlab-7-8-released.markdown

 author: Job van der Voort
 ---

 This is an exciting day.
 Today we release GitLab 7.8, the biggest release of GitLab ever.
-This release alone logged 70 lines (CE+EE) in our [changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/7-8-stable/CHANGELOG)!
+This release alone contains over 60 entries in the [GitLab CE changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/7-8-stable/CHANGELOG)!
 We're very proud to show you the new features and improvements of GitLab Community Edition (CE) and GitLab Enterprise Edition.

 GitLab Community edition brings among others, a GitLab.com importer,